3square Root Of 125

 This method relies on familiarity with common cubes and a process of elimination.
 It's a practical approach for smaller numbers.

-3. Using a Calculator: For larger numbers or for situations where speed and accuracy are paramount, a calculator is the most efficient tool.
+3. Using a Calculator: For larger numbers or for situations where speed and accuracy are very important, a calculator is the most efficient tool.
 Most scientific calculators have a dedicated cube root function (often denoted as ³√ or x^(1/3)).
 Simply input 125 and use the cube root function to obtain the answer, 5.

 The Significance of the Cube Root of 125